 While helpful, these authorities have shown a proclivity for acting like those they came to eradicate.
 They hold power over several critical aspects.

 These include assets that get listed, customers that can access their services, and more.
 A genuinely democratized financial ecosystem should be run by the people alone.
 While Bitcoin has given glimpses of this possibility, it has also fallen short.

 There are no central authorities, and protocols are run by smart contracts designed to eliminate foul play.
 DeFi functions as an open financial network that is trustless and decentralized.
-This openness has attracted many investors, with the value of tokens now locked in DeFi protocols now approaching $16 billion as of mid-December 2020.
+This openness has attracted many investors, with the total value of tokens now locked in DeFi protocols exceeding US$165 billion as of this publishing time in September 2021.

 3. DeFi’s top applications — and notable protocols